-What does it mean to be critical of self?
+What does it mean to be critical of yourself?

 There are times in our lives when you might be more susceptible to self-criticism.
 Maybe starting a new job, becoming a mother, experiencing illness or changes in your physical appearance.
-Any time when we set expectations for ourselves or go through a learning process we can be critical of self.
+Any time you set expectations for ourselves or go through a learning process you can find yourself being more critical of yourself.
 It is human nature to criticise ourselves and is one of the things that helps us to evolve and grow.
 However, when self-criticism becomes excessive it can be a problem.

-Signs that you are too critical of self include that you:
+Signs that you are too critical of yourself include that you:

 - Tend to focus on small flaws than seeing things holistically

 - Make sweeping statements such as “I’m a failure”, “I’m ugly”, “I’m not good at anything”

 - Compare yourself to others and feel like you don’t measure up

 - Rarely take the time to celebrate your achievements

 - Always feel like you should do more/better